capel82/ashleigh_baking_school/README.md

 This gives information about the location and how to reach the venue as well as a peek of the kitchen through the kitchen image.

+**FAQ**

+This gives general information for users about courses and if more information required, user can simply contact the baking school by clicking on button 'contact us' just below FAQ.
 **Contact**

 This page mainly gives information on ways to contact the baking school, either through email, post or phone.
 Users can also fill in inquiry form for the baking school admin team to call or respond to them.